Easy Butterfly is the final drill in our series of swimming drills to learn to the butterfly stroke.

 Butterfly Swimming Video

-Below you can see me swim butterfly in a relaxed way:
+Below you can see me swim butterfly in a relaxed fashion:

 Conclusion

-It pays off to return to those butterfly stroke drills from time to time to improve your technique.
-And while you’re at it, have a look at our series of drills to learn the other swim strokes.
+Also, do not forget to have a look at our series of drills to learn the other swimming strokes.

 Learning Path for the Butterfly Stroke